w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 *Google, 2005*

 - Goal: handle Big Data (web indexing, Maps, Gmail, etc.)
-- Solution: *BigTable*, designed for scalability and high performance on Petabytes of data
+- Solution: *BigTable* [@DBLP:journals/tocs/ChangDGHWBCFG08], designed for scalability and high performance on Petabytes of data

 *Amazon, 2007*

 - Goal: ensure the availability and reliability of its e-commerce service 24/7
-- Solution: *DynamoDB*, characterized by strong simplicity for data storage and manipulation
+- Solution: *DynamoDB* [@sivasubramanian2012amazon], characterized by strong simplicity for data storage and manipulation

 # NoSQL common features